prak112/ICD11-SymptomChecker/PLAN.md

 	- Urgent care (e.g., visit a nearby clinic).
 	- Emergency room (e.g., severe symptoms, potential life-threatening conditions).
 - Display clear instructions for each recommendation.

+## User Experience and Ethical Considerations
+- Ensure the system is user-friendly, accessible, and easy to understand.
+- Display disclaimers about the limitations of the system (not a substitute for professional medical advice).
+- Protect user privacy and comply with data protection regulations.
+- [ IF Optional features implemented ] Regularly update the symptom-to-diagnosis mapping and ML model to improve accuracy.

+### OPTIONAL Features
+1. *External APIs*
-- ( Optional ) Integrating with external APIs (e.g., Google Maps for nearby healthcare facilities).
+- Integrate Application with external APIs (e.g., Google Maps for nearby healthcare facilities) for advanced recommendation for treatment at nearby health centers.

-## Machine Learning Enhancement (Optional)
+2. *Machine Learning Enhancement*
-- To advance the system, consider incorporating machine learning:
+- To advance the system by incorporating machine learning:
 	- Data Collection: Gather historical symptom data, diagnoses, and outcomes (e.g., recovery, hospitalization).
 	- Feature Engineering: Extract relevant features from symptom descriptions (e.g., keywords, severity).
 	- Model Selection: